 Applicants who change jobs or supervisors must submit an application to re-register 10.07 and pay the fee (see Note 2) of $25.
 The form can be found at the bottom of this page.

 1 See Policy P-5.01 and P-10.07 for Application and Registration requirements.

-2 The TBLE does not accept credit cards for Practice Pending Admission Registration Applications.
+2 Payment by credit card is not available for the registration fee.
 Please be sure to clearly mark your name and NCBE number on the check or money order; you may pay in cash in person.